artur-rod/artur-rod/README.md

 📅 21 years <br>
 📌 Andradas, MG - Brasil <br>
 🤓 Integration Expert at <a href="https://www.semantix.ai/linkapi-agora-e-semantix">Semantix</a> <br>
-🧐 Always curious and passionate about the deep Tech and Programming World 🚀 Studying NodeJS in <a href="https://github.com/rocketseat-education">Rocketseat</a> Ignite Bootcamp
+🧐 Always curious and passionate about the deep Tech and Programming World <br>
+🚀 Studying NodeJS in <a href="https://github.com/rocketseat-education">Rocketseat</a> Ignite Bootcamp
 </p>